 For example, some companies won’t consider applicants who post party photos or pictures of themselves in beach attire.
 Losing out on the best and brightest prospects and employees because of private activities, sexual orientation or political ideologies only helps your competition.

 You could also face discrimination lawsuits from candidates who try to prove that you used their social media information against them.
 Even if you win, you will have wasted valuable time and effort.
 As a result, it may be best to hire a third party to handle social media with regard to your hiring process and look to PR to ensure that you stay on the right side of this emerging technology.

 Use PR to help you sort it all out

 In business, written rules and comprehensive communication tactics can turn potential problems into solutions, and PR can help.
 For instance, creating a wide-ranging social media policy and sharing it across your organization can serve to prevent a crisis before it has a chance to develop.
 You should also provide training and education about risks, prohibitions and what constitutes acceptable behavior for everyone in your organization.

 Trust Axia Public Relations to be your strategic social media partner.
 We can help you develop innovative methods for employee feedback and illustrate the benefits that you can gain from an open, engaged office culture.
-Contact us today or download our free e-book The Essential Social Media Management Guide for more tools and tips on handling this important issue.
+Contact us today or download our e-book The Essential Social Media Management Guide for more tools and tips on handling this important issue.